Blog

 5. Safety measures to be followed during the activity.

-6. Orientation session prior to the activity, including appropriate behavior around cetaceans, as well as general information about cetaceans and their current population status.
+6. Pre-activity orientation session, including appropriate behavior around cetaceans, as well as general information about cetaceans and their current population status.

 7. Warning that swimming or diving with cetaceans, or any other activity involving entering the water in the presence of cetaceans, is strictly prohibited.

-8. Providing an instruction booklet with warnings and suggestions on appropriate behavior around cetaceans.
+8. Provide an instruction booklet with warnings and suggestions on appropriate behavior around cetaceans.

-9. To offer participants in tourism and observation activities specific information on the conservation status of local cetacean species, whether resident or migratory, as well as threatened or endangered species.
+9. Offer participants in tourism and whale-watching activities specific information on the conservation status of local cetacean species, whether resident or migratory, as well as threatened or endangered species.

 Article 8—Swimming or diving with cetaceans.
-Swimming or diving, or any other activity that involves entering the water with cetaceans in confined or open areas, is totally prohibited.
+Swimming or diving, or any other activity involving entering the water with cetaceans in confined or open areas, is totally prohibited.

-Article 13.—Prohibitions for boat in general.
-The following are totally prohibited for boat operating in Costa Rican jurisdictional waters and for tourists, researchers and observers in general:
+Article 13.—Prohibitions for vessels in general.
+The following are totally prohibited for vessels operating in Costa Rican jurisdictional waters and for tourists, researchers and observers in general:

-1. Approach dolphins within 50 meters of the nearest animal with the engine running, and from there within 30 meters with the engine off.
+1. Approach dolphins within 50 meters of the nearest animal with the engine running, and then within 30 meters with the engine off.
 In the case of whales or other cetaceans longer than 5 meters, approach within 100 meters.
-The cases considered in Article 8 of these Regulations are excepted.
+Exceptions apply to the cases covered in Article 8 of these Regulations.

-2. Approach dolphins and other smaller cetaceans within 100 meters and whales and cetaceans longer than 5 meters within 200 meters when they are feeding or socializing, except in the cases considered in Article 8 of these Regulations.
+2. Approach dolphins and other smaller cetaceans within a radius of 100 meters, and whales and cetaceans longer than 5 meters within a radius of 200 meters when they are feeding or socializing, except in the cases covered in Article 8 of these Regulations.

-6. Interrupting the movement of cetaceans by dividing or dispersing them when swimming in a group.
+6. Disrupting the movement of cetaceans by dividing or dispersing them while swimming in a group.

 7. Feeding any type of food to any species of cetacean.

-8. Generating excessive noise, such as music, percussion of any kind, including excessive noise from the engine, within 100 meters of any cetacean.
-9. Playing any type of underwater sound, with the exception of engine noise, including recorded sounds of observed animals or other animals.
+8. Generating excessive noise, such as music, percussion of any kind, including excessive engine noise, within 100 meters of any cetacean.
+9. Reproducing any type of underwater sound, with the exception of engine noise, including recorded sounds of observed animals or other animals.
 This exception does not apply to scientific research.

 10. Using echo sounders in observation areas, except for duly registered scientific research.